ju4ek90/api_framework_tests/README.md

-command to run tests: pytest .
+Command to run tests: mvn clean test

-Some info about test framework e.g.
+This is API tests that verification correct work of the test resource.

 Structure of test framework:

-    tests shall be in TESTS folder
+    tests shall be in SRC/TESTS folder
-    All the configuration are firstly defined in config/config class
+    All the configuration are firstly defined in SRC/MAIN folder All the property files are in SRC/RESOURCES folder